-\The material in this report is not "soliciting material," is not deemed "filed" with the SEC and is not to be incorporated by reference into any filing of FibroGen, Inc. under the Securities Act or the Exchange Act, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.
+The material in this report is not "soliciting material," is not deemed "filed" with the SEC and is not to be incorporated by reference into any filing of FibroGen, Inc. under the Securities Act or the Exchange Act, whether made before or after the date hereof and irrespective of any general incorporation language in any such filing.

-Summary Compensation Table
+2020 Summary Compensation Table

-The following table sets forth all of the compensation awarded to, earned by, or paid to our named executive officers during 2018, 2017, and 2016.
+The following table sets forth all of the compensation awarded to, earned by, or paid to our named executive officers for 2020, 2019, and 2018.